Under the Dome season 2: Season plot

 In the second season of Under the Dome, the people of Chester's Mill face new disasters on a daily basis.
 The town councilman, last season's de facto dictator, tries to keep the town under his control, but struggles to keep the trust of the people when someone disobeys his authority with better alternatives for surviving.
 A new girl mysteriously appears in the town, and her past holds major clues to the Dome's origins.
-The mysterious egg, which is considered the Dome's power source, is still somewhere in town, and it gradually gives more answers, so it must be protected.
+The mysterious egg, which is considered the Dome's power source, is still somewhere in town, it gradually gives more answers, so it must be protected.
 Somebody has found a way out of the Dome, and is taken to Zenith, another town close to Chester's Mill, where he uncovers that a private company has been researching the Dome, but with possibly nefarious motivations.
 As the townspeople face the ultimate threat to their lives, they must decide whether to follow the route out from the Dome, not knowing exactly what awaits them outside if they do.